Painting contractors in

 Meet experience requirements

-Document 4 years of verifiable painting and decorating experience through employment records, tax returns, or other official documentation
+Document 4 years of qualifying painting experience through employment records, contracts, or business licenses.
+Experience must be in painting and decorating work.

 Complete application